Weekly Conversations…with Oscar Cueto

-You have recently moved into studio 5 at Hegelgasse 14, 1010 Vienna.
-How do you like it so far?
+You have just moved into one of our studios, how do you like it so far?

 Back then, you participated in a residence program in Salzburg.
 Why have you decided to move to Vienna?